In-Context Molecular Property Prediction with LLMs: A Blinding Study on Memorization and Knowledge Conflicts

 QM7 reveals a different behavior: there is no clear decrease in performance with blinding.
 However, there is an oscillation between transformed and non-transformed values, but such that the transformed values are predicted with higher correlation.
 This might just be due to the value range of the original values (around $-1000$) being highly suboptimal for LLM processing.
-Also, together with the fact that the performance is not decreasing with the blinding, it suggests that the model has not memorized the dataset and is using its general in-context learning capability mostly for prediction.
+Also, together with the fact that the performance is not decreasing with the blinding, it suggests that the model has neither memorized the dataset nor has it learned the relationships and is using its general in-context learning capability mostly for prediction.

 Gemini Flash exhibits anomalous ``interference'' behavior, often performing better at higher blinding levels on difficult datasets.
 On QM7, masking the property name (Agnostic) improves performance.
 On Lipophilicity, it peaks at Level 3.
 We hypothesize that for less familiar datasets, the model possesses ``wrong knowledge'' or hallucinations; blinding silences these incorrect priors, allowing the model to rely more effectively on the ground-truth in-context examples.
 Flash-Lite generally shows low performance, partly following Flash's trends on QM7 but struggling with larger datasets like Delaney.